 The staff program team continues visiting communities where Volunteers have served over the years and will serve in the future.
 During these site visits, we work with educational partners, counterparts, governmental, health and safety officials to plan for the return of Volunteers and to strategize new ways of engagement.
 Partners and community stakeholders continue to express enthusiastic support for the Volunteers’ return.

 The Peace Corps and Mongolia partnership is strong.
 Peace Corps efforts here are based on the ideals of true partnership, friendship, and collaboration.
 We remain deeply committed to meeting the English language learning and community development needs of Mongolians throughout the country, and many partners closely collaborate with us to meet these goals.

-Our Volunteers receive instruction in both the Mongolian language and culture before they are sent to their sites where they are well-prepared to serve their communities.
-Peace Corps Mongolia Volunteers report high satisfaction with their sites and work, due in large part to the support that they receive from their communities, their Mongolian counterparts and each other.
+Volunteers receive extensive instruction in the Mongolian language and culture before they begin serving in their communities, and as they progress through their term of service.
+Volunteers have also historically reported high satisfaction with their sites and work, due in large part to the support that they receive from their communities, their Mongolian counterparts and from each other.

 We have updated our Education sector by introducing an enhanced program which will focus on a more holistic approach to community development.
 In this new program, you will closely collaborate with your work and community counterparts while building upon individual, organizational, and community skills and assets.
 Our professional partners, located in educational institutions, and community influencers are key to sustainable local skills development, student improvement, and ultimately successful Volunteer service.
 Our new English Education and Community Development program builds on these existing strengths while also equipping Volunteers with more knowledge, resources, and targeted training throughout service necessary to better access community needs, co-develop appropriate development interventions, and successfully implement those interventions.